jinweelee/notebooks/pipeline_notes.md

 ##Citation Indexes
-*`04_Czech` features taken from Supp info, S2 cells.
+* `04_Czech` features taken from Supp info, S2 cells.

 * `05_CR14033` discontinued as citation index, now directly downloaded as fasta from flybase

+##mirBASE

+* Ok i think its the right call to use mature *miRNA* features.

 #Mapping

+##Mapping algorithmn

+Ok, so both our external libraries and OKamura libraries are going to use 1 central `sequential_mapping` snakefile, with the necessary specification of **2 additional parameters** at the command line.

+* `lib_type` = `okamura` or `external`
+* `dataset` = `GSE...`

+**Note, second config parameter only necessary if `lib_type == external`

+the purpose of this custom configS will be to:
+1) which external dataset we map from

+2) specify whether we map to spikein or not, using a conditional wrapped around sequential mapping rules

+Maybe we will apply this variable passing thing when we do RPM / SPIKein normalzation later.

+Additionally for our output file
 ## External Libs

 Ok, so i think we are gonna split:

-no theres not much point, we should just run custom scripts, and we make sure all converge at "Lib_final_col_filter.fasta"
+no theres not much point, we should just run custom scripts, and we make sure all converge at "Lib_final_col_filter.fasta".

+And `External_libraries` folder will have the same architecture with 3 internal folders, `final_preprocessed`, `original_libs`, `temp_libs`

+Additionally, within each of these 3 folders theres going to be an additional folder for each dataset, i.e `final_preprocessed/GSE17171/` -> containing all the final preprocessed GSMs/libs of that dataset.

+Same for output `Mapping_output/External_libs/Mapped_fasta/GSE17171`

+We are going to have to set up an additional library parameter ot handle each dataset and its libaries.

 ## GSE26230
+Perl scripts were used to sort according to barcodes, remove the 3'-linker sequences and select for 19-25 nt long inserts (available upon request).
+Bowtie was used for mapping against the target sequences specified in the manuscript.

+Ok so in addition theres also this hairpin/transposon mapped file.

 1. Extract .tar file
 2. Extract *.txt.gz files, store everything else as misc